Skip to main content

 • CFL (compact fluorescent light) bulbs.

-These bulbs initially cost more than traditional incandescent bulbs but save money because they use less energy.
+These bulbs may initially cost more than traditional incandescent bulbs, but save money because they use less energy.

 Lighting Facts